fushizhe/rulesetwiki/README.md

 <a name="js2"/>

 ##### Use platform dependent Web Runtime APIs
-The developer should be aware that the supportability of platform dependent web runtime APIs' varies in different platforms.
+The developer should be aware that the supportability of platform dependent web runtime APIs vary in different platforms.
 Here is a picture showing the supportability of web sockets in different platforms.

 ![alt text](http://img13.poco.cn/mypoco/myphoto/20120814/11/6445810220120814112612097.png "websocket support")